 This is where things get interesting, fantastic and sometimes frustrating when you’re baking in a steam oven.
 Steam acts as a leavening agent in all baked goods to some degree, because the water content in your food will turn into steam when it gets hot enough, causing the molecules to spread out and the food to expand.
 The extra moisture in the oven cavity when you use a steam oven means the water in your food doesn’t evaporate as quickly – that’s great for retaining moisture and tenderness but can create chaos with baked goods in particular.

-And that brings us pretty neatly back to the steam oven chocolate cake.
-The go-to recipe I’ve made for about the past fifteen years is a quite heavy (in a good way), almost mud cake textured thing when made in a conventional oven, but in the steam oven was giving me all sorts of trouble.
+Almost!
+I'm trying to bring things neatly back to steam oven chocolate cake.
+The go-to recipe I’ve made for about the past fifteen years is quite heavy (in a good way), with an almost-mud-cake texture when made in a conventional oven, but in the steam oven it was giving me all sorts of trouble.
 The recipe uses baking powder as a leavening agent, and for some reason I still can’t explain, the combination of the baking powder and steam was causing the cake to rise so quickly and so much that it kept ending up with huge cracks and peaks on top.
 Worse, in large round cake or loaf cake form it baked up with a huge hole through the middle, which is pretty unattractive when cut!
-The giant holes didn’t happen when I made it in cupcake form but I was still getting those cracks and it really bothered me despite the fact the texture and taste were really great.
-So after much experimentation I have settled on a couple of things.
-I don’t know if these apply to every cake baked in a steam oven (though I’ve found them to be true for carrot cake and pound cake), but they certainly work as far as this one is concerned.
+The giant holes didn’t happen when I made it in cupcake form but I was still getting those cracks.
+It really bothered me despite the fact the texture and taste were really great.
+After much experimentation I have settled on a couple of things.
+I don’t know if these apply to every cake baked in a steam oven (though I’ve found them to also be true for carrot cake and pound cake), but they certainly work as far as this one is concerned.